deepaucksharma/qualtrics-new-relic-nps-poc/README.md

 ### Browser Compatibility

-The Sample Web Application is designed to run in a server environment and uses ES6 features.
-We've made sure that template literals and other ES6 syntax are properly handled in the server-side code to prevent parsing errors.
+The Sample Web Application uses modern JavaScript features while maintaining good compatibility across browsers.
+The application is structured with:

+- Server-side code using Node.js and Express
+- Client-side JavaScript in external files for better organization and performance
+- New Relic Browser Agent properly integrated with fallback mechanisms

 ## Using the Sample App Interface